wario-land/steaks/doc/rom_hacking_docs.md

 | **Dx** | q  | r  | s  | t  | u  | v  | w  | x  | y  | .  |    |    |    |    |    |    |

+## Interesting things I found

+* In the Hall of Hieroglyphs level the piping section might have been added at late development.
+Proof: The map IDs are 4-15-16-5-6-7-8-9-10-11-12-13-14.
+* The Hotel Horror level may preceeded the Fiery Cavern level.
+In the ROM it always does.

 # TODOs
 * Passage destinations: 0x086391C4 + (i * 4), Values: 0x00-0x1C
 * Another passage destination map: 0x08639068 + (i * 12), First byte: destination level index